cysouw/diathesis/text/c08_infinitive.md

 ## Alternations without diathesis

-### --- Aspectual meaning  --- {.unnumbered}
+### --- Aspect  --- {.unnumbered}

-### *tun + Infinitiv* Progressive {#sec:infinitive-tun}
+### *tun + Infinitiv* Verbfocus {#sec:infinitive-tun}

 The *tun + Infinitiv* construction [@schwarz2004] is considered substandard and frowned upon in written German [@next a].
-However, it is widespread in German dialects and also frequent in the spoken standard language, expressing a progressive aspect.
-The acceptability is strongly improved for many German speakers with fronting of the infinitive [@next b], putting focus on the verb meaning and losing the progressive aspect [@schwarz2004: 15-18].
+However, it is widespread in German dialects and also frequent in the spoken standard language [@erb2001: Ch.
+5].
+The acceptability is strongly improved for many German speakers with fronting of the infinitive [@next b], putting focus on the verb meaning and losing any aspectual implication [@schwarz2004: 15-18].
 This second usage is more akin to English *do*-support than to a progressive aspect.
-There do not appear to be any restrictions as to which verbs can occur in this construction.

 ::: ex
 - ^^?^ Ich tu dir das Buch schenken.